We’re Thankful for These 6 Super Easy Ways to Make Extra Money in November

 This holiday season, consumers are expected to spend more shopping online than in stores, according to Deloitte.
 If you’re truly a Penny Hoarder, you might want to do even more of your shopping online.

 If you do, don’t forget to create a Paribus account.

 Paribus is a tool that gets you money back for your online purchases.
 It’s free to sign up, and once you do, Paribus will scan your email archives for any receipts.
-If it discovers you’ve purchased something from Target — or one of the more than 20 other retailers listed on its website — it will track the item’s price and automatically issue you a refund anytime there’s a price drop!
+If it discovers you’ve purchased something from Target — or one of the more than 20 other retailers listed on its website — it will track the item’s price and work to get you a refund anytime there’s a price drop!